levinericzimmermann/project/README.md

 # 10.2

-This is a composition for harp(s), bowed string instrument(s) & percussion.
+This is a composition for harp, cello or viola & percussion.

 ## Tempo